marcelcastrobr/AWS_solution_architect/compute/EBS.markdown

 - AMI´s (Amazon Machine Images) can be created from snapshots.
 - You can change EBS volume sizes on the fly, including changing the size and storage type.
 - Volumes will always be in the same availability zone as the EC2 instance.
+- Attributes selectable when creating an EBS:
+    - Volume type
+    - IOPS
+    - CMK